pasteit/pasteit/CONTRIBUTING.md

   - When opening a PR please name it as stated in section Naming Conventions
   - Please add a "Resolves #<issue>" to the body of the PR to link the issue you worked on

-Await the review, which can only be done and therefore approved by one of the administrators.
-If your changes are good enough and do solve the problems stated in the issue they will get merged back to the develop branch.
+Anyone is welcome to contribute reviews, but pull requests will only be merged by administrators.
+If your changes satisfy the requirements in the issue, and also meet the commit guidlines, then they will get merged back to the develop branch.